wmpauli/keras-yolo3/README.md

 ```
 run.register_model("tiny_yolov3", model_path=log_dir + 'trained_weights_final.h5')
 ```
 - We did some other minor changes.
-For a complete list, we recommend using GitHubs compare function to compare our repository with the original.
+For a complete list, we recommend using GitHubs compare function to compare our repository with the original (e.g. [https://github.com/qqwweee/keras-yolo3/compare/master...wmpauli:master](https://github.com/qqwweee/keras-yolo3/compare/master...wmpauli:master)).

 ---

-## Some issues to know
+## Some issues to know (from orginal repo)

 1. The test environment is
     - Python 3.5.2